 - Are on the contraceptive pill

 We understand that your job can require you to either be on your feet or sitting behind a desk most of the day, and unfortunately, both behaviours increase varicose vein risk.
 That said, there are things you can do to help.
 Whether standing or sitting, make a point of changing your position frequently.
 Shift your weight from one foot to another, and try to take “mini-breaks” every 30 minutes or so, in which you are able to walk around.

 Again, we understand that after a long shift on your feet that exercising may seem counter-intuitive, but regular exercise is one of the most effective prevention methods for vein disease.
 You don’t need to become a marathon runner; even gentle walking several times a week or taking the stairs rather than the elevator will help to improve circulation, keep your veins healthy and lower your varicose vein risk.

-Every extra pound you carry around puts pressure on your veins and increases your vein disease risk.
+Every extra pound puts pressure on your veins and increases your vein disease risk.
 Along with regular exercise, maintaining healthy eating habits and reducing your intake of salt and alcohol can help reduce your risk.
 Salt/sodium causes tissue swelling and can impede proper blood flow.
 Alcohol dilates your veins, increasing blood flow to your feet and legs.

-Medically-approved support hosiery improves your veins’ ability to pump blood back to your heart and lungs.
+Medically-approved compression stockings improve your veins’ ability to pump blood back to your heart and lungs.
 They work by compressing the superficial and deep veins and creating a ‘pump effect’ which minimises swelling and stimulates blood circulation.
 Wearing them during your shift can significantly reduce the amount of fatigue you feel at the end of a long day.